carstenbauer/JuliaHLRS24/exercises/Day1/1_cluster_onboarding/README.md

 The purpose of this exercise is to get you going with Julia on the cluster.

+We will be using VS Code below but you can also use a regular terminal if you feel comfortable with it and prefer the minimalistic experience.

 ## Connecting via SSH (with VSCode)
 1. Open Visual Studio Code (e.g. from a terminal by executing `code`)
 2. Press `CTRL + SHIFT + P` (opens the popup menu) and type and select `Remote-SSH: Connect to Host...`